The Appeal of Authentic Community

 Whatever the reasons are for this neglect – and one writer has even suggested that one of the reasons may be that sociologists, like temperance men, are seldom pub-goers – we are nevertheless left with a tiny collection of social science literature which deals with the pub and its role within the community.

-We see here, as late as 30 years ago, a murmur surely of the old establishment disapproval of the public house.
+We see here, I think, as late as 30 years ago, a murmur of the old establishment disapproval of the public house.

 Now, on to Duff and the English pub in 1954.
-In Part II to come.
+See Part II.

 Note re article extracts: the quotations above are drawn from the articles identified and linked in the text.
 All intellectual property therein belongs solely to their lawful owners, as applicable.
 Extracts are used for educational and historical purposes and as fair comment.
 All feedback welcomed.